sibabalwemosia24/alx-system_engineering-devops/0x00-shell_basics/README.md

 3. Displays current directory contents in a long format
 4. Displays current directory contents, including hidden files (starting with .)
 5. Displays current directory contents - long format - with user and group IDs diplayed numerically - and hidden file
+6. Creates a directory named myFirstDirectory in the /tmp/ directory